 - Possess an existing and valid Commercial Pilot’s Licence with Instrument.

-- Completion of a Class I Airline Transport Pilot’s standard medical examination by a DCA-approved medical practitioner
+- Completion of a Class I Airline Transport Pilot’s standard medical examination by a CAAM-approved medical practitioner

 - 150 logged hours as Pilot-in-Command (PIC)

-(Prospective candidates are advised to contact the DCA for an updated list of medical practitioners- please refer to our FAQs).
+(Prospective candidates are advised to contact the CAAM for an updated list of medical practitioners- please refer to our FAQs).

 AFI School Training